meituan-longcat/UNO-Bench/README.md

 ## 📍 Dataset Examples

 The capabilities of UNO-Bench are systematically categorized into two primary dimensions: Perception and Reasoning.
-Please click UNO-Bench too download [UNO-Bench](https://huggingface.co/datasets/meituan-longcat/UNO-Bench).
+Please click [data link](https://huggingface.co/datasets/meituan-longcat/UNO-Bench) to download UNO-Bench.

 Below shows some examples from UNO-Bench: